priyanshux/FPL-Defence-Rotations/README.md

 Created a [Difficulty Rating System Concept](https://github.com/priyanshux/FPL-Defence-Rotations/blob/master/FDR_Concept "FDR Concept for Defenders") specifically for defenders, so don't confuse or assume it to be an overall FDR.
 Difficulty against teams like SHU is considered to be pretty low since they don't score many goals (they scored 5th least number of goals last season, less than BOU who got relegated), so please keep this in mind.
 The final ratings till Gameweek 38 can be found [here](https://github.com/priyanshux/FPL-Defence-Rotations/blob/master/FPL_Defence_FDR.csv "Difficulty Ratings for Defenders").

+### The Final Result

+[Here](https://docs.google.com/spreadsheets/d/1blJu2sBmwoUA1Npiek3zm4vnPg7pBfS4KFraI2EdGQo/edit?usp=sharing) is the worksheet of all the compiled result.
+The same results in CSV format can be found [here](https://github.com/priyanshux/FPL-Defence-Rotations/blob/master/Results/).

 ### The best way to use this repo would be:

-1. Don't rely just on the rotation options given below in the tables, I would recommend you to go through all the possible options in the final result for each case.
+1. Don't rely just on 'my favourite' options given below in the tables, I would recommend you to go through all the possible options in the final result for each case.

 2. Pick one defender you HAVE TO get, in most cases (including mine), it's TAA.